-Ask student to turn and share their explanation with a partner.
+Ask students to turn and share their explanation with a partner.
 Consider using partner conversational supports (sentence stems).
-Choose one or two stems for both speaker and responder that are most appropriate for your students (based on discussion experience and grade-level):
+Choose one or two stems for both speaker and responder that are most appropriate for your students (based on discussion experience and grade level):

 Make sure you give students opportunities to switch roles.
 Remind students to continue to record new questions they have about the elephant toothpaste phenomenon.

-Ask students to look at the questions they have recorded and choose the one they are most curious about to share with the class.
-Ask student to write their question on a sticky note or paper square that can be posted on a class question board.
+Ask students to consider the questions they have recorded and choose the one they are most curious about to share with the class.
+Ask students to write their questions on adhesive notes or paper squares that can be posted on a class question board.

 Elementary students.
 Elementary students may ask questions around how each ingredient "works" in creating elephant toothpaste.

-You might allow students to work in small groups to collaboratively design an investigation to answer one question and then have the groups report their findings.
-You might navigate the students to use the data to figure out if new substances with different properties are formed when hydrogen peroxide, liquid dish soap and yeast are mixed.
+You might allow students to work in small groups to collaboratively design an investigation to answer one question, then have the groups report their findings.
+You might navigate the students to use the data to figure out if new substances with different properties are formed when hydrogen peroxide, liquid dish soap, and yeast are mixed.
 Which substances are new substances?
 Which substances stayed the same?
-Which substances aren't we sure are new or the ones we started with?
+Are we unsure about which substances are new or the ones we started with?

 Middle school students.
-Middle school students may have many of the same questions as elementary students.
+Middle school students may have many of the same questions as elementary students do.
 You might as a class figure out which question to investigate first.
 For example, why does the reaction stop when there's still liquid in the bottle?
 How could we figure out if the liquid is hydrogen peroxide or something new?

 You might provide students with a list of substances that are a liquid at room temperature, clear and colorless.
 Include their physical (and/or chemical) properties such as color, density, boiling point, and viscosity.
-Students could use these physical properties to design an investigation to determine the identify of the substance in the bottle.
-(Note: Make sure all the hydrogen peroxide in the bottle has reacted before students begin investigation.)
+Students could use these physical properties to design an investigation to determine the identity of the substance in the bottle.
+(Note: Make sure all the hydrogen peroxide in the bottle has reacted before students begin the investigation.)